St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: The St ackel lift as a generalization of the Eisenhart lift

-From the previous relations we obtain the set of three associated HJ equations:
+From the previous relations we obtain the set of three associated separation equations:

-\begin{remark} Equation \eqref{eq:LSH} defines Hamiltonian systems that depend on momenta not only through the St\"ackel functions $f_k(q^k, p_k)$, but also through the coefficients of the momentum-dependent matrix $(\mathcal{L}^{(n+1)})^{-1}(\bs{q}, \bs{p})$ \eqref{eq:LSM}.
-From a geometrical point of view, this corresponds to imposing a momentum-dependent metric on the phase space $T^*M$ - geometries known as Hamilton and generalized Hamilton spaces \cite{Miron2001}; see, e.g., \cite{RSS2024} for a recent mathematical treatment and further references. \end{remark}
+\begin{remark} Equation \eqref{eq:LSH} defines Hamiltonian systems that depend on momenta not only through the St\"ackel functions $f_k(q^k, p_k)$, but also through the coefficients of the inverse of the momentum-dependent matrix \eqref{eq:LSM}.
+From a geometrical point of view, this corresponds to imposing a momentum-dependent metric on $T^*\tilde{Q}$.
+These are known as Hamilton and generalized Hamilton spaces \cite{Miron2001}; see, e.g., \cite{RSS2024} for a recent mathematical treatment and further references.
+Generally speaking, one can prove that the Hamiltonians defined by means of the St\"ackel lift are functionally independent in a dense, open subset of the extended phase space. \end{remark}